Pwd9000-ML/NessusV7-Report-Export-PowerShell/README.md

 The user will be prompted for the following input criteria when the script is run:

-- Enter a full Nessus Scanner URL incl port (e.g. https://NessusServerFQDN:8834 ).
+- Enter a full Nessus Scanner URL incl port (e.g. <https://NessusServerFQDN:8834> ).
 - Enter a valid Username that has access to the nessus scanner URL provided.
-- Enter a valid Password to the corresponding Uername provided.
+- Enter a valid Password to the corresponding Username provided.

 ## Comments